Adekoreday/Korey.IO/content/blog/callbacks-in-javascript.md

 The callback pattern is a javascript asynchronous pattern that enables us to run asynchronous functions one after the other.

-### What is an asynchronous function ?
+## What is an asynchronous function ?
-An asynchronous function is a long running function which doesn't block the  execution thread and gets executed later by javascript instead of immediately. these are promise based functions e.g setTimeout()
+An asynchronous function is a long-running function that doesn't block the execution thread and gets executed later by javascript instead of immediately. e.g setTimeout()

-### How  Callbacks works ?
+## How  Callbacks works ?
 ```javascript
 function delay(duration, done) {